 Dr. Mahmoud Reda Taha is a Professor and the Department Chair of the University of New Mexico Civil Engineering department.
 He has over 23 years of experience in industry and academia, and has managed research projects in excess of $8.5M.
 He serves as the Director of University of New Mexico’s Resilience Institute, Chairman of the ACI Committee on Polymers and Adhesives in Concrete, Secretary of the ACI Committee on Nanotechnology, and Chair of the International Congress on Polymers in Concrete (ICPIC) in 2018.

-Dr. Anand Puppala is a Professor in Civil Engineering at the University of Texas at Arlington.
+Dr. Anand Puppala is a Professor in Civil Engineering at Texas A&M University .
 With over 28 years of industrial and academic experience, he serves as the Associate Dean of Research for the College of Engineering and the Coordinator of Geotechnical Engineering.
 Dr. Puppala also served as President of the United States Universities Council on Geotechnical Education and Research (USUCGER), chaired ASCE’s Geotechnical Institue’s “Engineering Geology and Site Characterization” committee, and recently served as the chairman of TRB AFS20 committee (Soil and Rock Instrumentation).